The trouble with Ostarine: Jimmy Wallhead’s

 The Ministry of Sport also announced that it had begun training courses entitled ‘Ethics in sport: the Key Aspects of Anti-Doping Activities’ for representatives of regional authorities in charge of sport.
 The course has been organised by the Ministry of Sport, the Russian Anti-Doping Agency (RUSADA) and the School of Business and International Competences (MGIMO).

-Fourteen athletes from seven countries, competing in eight sports, have been involved in anti-doping proceedings...
+• 20 athletes from nine countries, competing in ten sports, were involved in anti-doping proceedings...

-Seventeen athletes from six countries, competing in nine sports, were involved in anti-doping proceedings that...
+• Twenty four athletes from 13 countries, competing in eight sports, were involved in anti-doping...